najmasultani/Python-Projects-General/Semantic Similarity/README.md

 - **Output**: A float representing the percentage of correctly guessed synonyms.

 ## Resources:
-This project was originally developed as part of the **ESC180 course** at the University of Toronto
+This project was originally developed as part of the **ESC180: Introduction to Programming course** at the University of Toronto

 ## How to Run
 ### Clone the repository: